-Whether you intend wearing this base layer against your skin or over another layer will also determine you need a snug or slightly looser fit.
-If you need maximum mobility then choose a fabric with good stretch.
+Whether you intend wearing this base layer against your skin or over another layer will also determine whether you need a snug or slightly looser fit.
+For maximum mobility, choose a fabric with good stretch.

-These will normally be a synthetic fabric incorporating Elastene or Spandex.
-If you want good mobility but don’t want a synthetic fabric then get a base layer with Gusseted underarms.
-This will also avoid the fabric bunching up under your armpits.
+A synthetic fabric incorporating Elastene or Spandex will have the best stretch.
+If you want good mobility but don’t want a synthetic fabric, then get a base layer with gusseted underarms.
+This also avoids the fabric bunching up under your armpits.

 Make sure that the sleeves and waist don’t ride up when you lift your arms.
-Some base layers come with extended tail to help keep the shirt from riding up.
+Some tops come with extended tail to help keep the shirt from riding up.

-Synthetic fabrics will have the best durability but you’ll need to weigh this up against the drawbacks that these fabrics have.
+Man-made fabrics will be the most durable, but you’ll need to weigh this up against the drawbacks that these fabrics have.

 Wool feels great and performs well but eventually, after a few washes, it is going to pill.

-The odor-resistant property that wool has means you can wash it less often and prolong the life of the garment.
+The odor-resistant property that wool has means you can wash it less often, prolonging it’s life.